brennoo/go-gmp/README.md

 A modern (Go) client for the Greenbone Management Protocol (GMP), used to interact with Greenbone/OpenVAS vulnerability management servers.

 > [!CAUTION]
-> I'm still figuring out the best structure, naming so expect some breaking changes/refactors
+> Expect some breaking changes/refactors as the library matures.

 ## Features